Why We Should Support Elvira To Get Vegan Parents Thrown in Jail

 Unbelievably, she is so brazen to flat-out admit that her proposal actually aims to “stigmatize” the “spreading belief” of veganism, which she calls “reckless and dangerous.”
 She spouts off the nutrients that vegetarian and vegan diets are “devoid of” and “deficient” in, despite any mentioned qualification to do so and in direct contradiction to the aforementioned consensus of actual international dietetic and medical associations.

-Essentially, this random Italian lawmaker is the world’s worst misinformed, biased, anti-vegan troll I’ve ever encountered – and trust me, I’ve encountered plenty and admittedly spend way too much time sparring with them.
+Essentially, this Italian lawmaker is the world’s worst misinformed, biased, anti-vegan troll I’ve ever encountered – and trust me, I’ve encountered plenty and admittedly spend way too much time sparring with them.

-Tell me how parents who feed their children diets that result in them being pre-diabetic with high cholesterol and blood pressure, setting them on the path of almost inevitable and debilitating if not mortal diabetes and/or heart disease, the number one cause of death, are not being threatened with jail time, but all vegan parents are?
+Many parents willfully feed their children plant-deficient diets that may help lead to them being pre-diabetic with high cholesterol and blood pressure, setting them on the path of almost inevitable and debilitating if not mortal diabetes and/or heart disease, the number one cause of death.
+In fact, some do fear the bill could unintentionally be interpreted to also penalize non-vegan parents of children hospitalized for dietary reasons.

+As a vegan contemplating having or adopting children with zero intentions of including slaughter products in their diet, the media and public’s uncritical response to this garbage scares the sh*t out of me.
 (And yes, milk and eggs are slaughter products as well since any form of profitable milk and egg production including small or local farms requires routine slaughter due to the nonstop need for only fertile females.)

 Either that, or it will completely backfire, the way that Hellman's ridiculous attempt to sue Hampton Creek for their eggless Just Mayo resulted in the exposure of the government's attempted suppression of vegan alternatives – and ended with Hellman's giving in and creating their own vegan mayo!